mindspore-ai/docs/tutorials/inference/source_zh_cn/serving_example.md

         yield x1.astype(np.float32), x2.astype(np.float32)

-# when with_batch_dim set to False, only support 2x2 add
+# when with_batch_dim is set to False, only 2x2 add is supported
-# when with_batch_dim set to True(default), support Nx2 add, while N is view as batch
+# when with_batch_dim is set to True(default), Nx2 add is supported, while N is viewed as batch
 # float32 inputs/outputs
 register.declare_servable(servable_file="tensor_add.mindir", model_format="MindIR", with_batch_dim=False)